quark-zju/Qlauncher/README.md

 This is a fork of [Olauncher](https://github.com/tanujnotes/Olauncher) with some customizations:

-- Make text align to right by default.
+- Right-align text by default.
-- Use button style for home app labels.
+- Apps use button, instead of label style.
-- Remove daily wallpaper feature.
-Drop Internet permission.
+- Removed daily wallpaper feature.
+This drops Internet permission.
-- Double tap launches an app instead of locking screen.
-Drops Admin and Accessibility permissions.
+- Removed lock screen feature.
+This drops Admin and Accessibility permissions.
+Double tap can be used to launch an app.